Functional electrical stimulation: History

 Electrical stimulation had been utilized as far back as ancient Egypt, when it was believed that placing torpedo fish in a pool of water with a human was therapeutic.
-FES - which involves stimulating the target organ during a functional movement (e.g., walking, reaching for an item) - was initially referred to as functional electrotherapy by Liberson.
+FES – which involves stimulating the target organ during a functional movement (e.g., walking, reaching for an item) – was initially referred to as functional electrotherapy by Liberson.
 It was not until 1967 that the term functional electrical stimulation was coined by Moe and Post, and used in a patent entitled, "Electrical stimulation of muscle deprived of nervous control with a view of providing muscular contraction and producing a functionally useful moment".
 Offner's patent described a system used to treat foot drop.

 The first commercially available FES devices treated foot drop by stimulating the peroneal nerve during gait.
 In this case, a switch, located in the heel end of a user's shoe, would activate a stimulator worn by the user.

 Common applications

 Spinal cord injury

 Injuries to the spinal cord interfere with electrical signals between the brain and the muscles, resulting in paralysis below the level of injury.
 Restoration of limb function as well as regulation of organ function are the main application of FES, although FES is also used for treatment of pain, pressure, sore prevention, etc. Some examples of FES applications involve the use of neuroprostheses that allow the people with paraplegia to walk, stand, restore hand grasp function in people with quadriplegia, or restore bowel and bladder function.
 High intensity FES of the quadriceps muscles allows patients with complete lower motor neuron lesion to increase their muscle mass, muscle fiber diameter, improve ultrastructural organization of contractile material, increase of force output during electrical stimulation and perform FES assisted stand-up exercises.
+Regeneration associated genes (RAG) expression, responsible for axonal outgrowth and survival, is promoted with administration of FES.